Knowledge Base

 Commercial Insurance Basics

 Commercial general liability (CGL or GL) insurance covers your business against third-party claims of bodily injury, property damage, and personal and advertising injury.
 It is the foundational layer of most commercial insurance programs.
 GL covers incidents like a customer slipping in your office, a contractor damaging a client's property, or an advertising claim triggering a lawsuit.
 It does not cover employee injuries (that's workers' compensation), professional errors (that's E&O), or intentional acts.
-According to the Insurance Information Institute, commercial liability insurance is the single most commonly purchased commercial coverage line in the United States, carried by the vast majority of businesses with employees or customer-facing operations.
+According to the Insurance Information Institute, commercial liability insurance is the single most commonly purchased commercial coverage line in the United States.

-An occurrence policy covers incidents that happen during the policy period, regardless of when the claim is filed — even years later.
+An occurrence policy covers incidents that happen during the policy period, regardless of when the claim is filed even years later.
 A claims-made policy only covers claims that are both made and reported while the policy is active.
 Claims-made policies are common for professional liability (E&O), D&O, and cyber insurance.
-The critical implication: if you cancel a claims-made policy, you lose coverage for past incidents unless you purchase an extended reporting period (also called "tail coverage").
-Switching between claims-made and occurrence forms at renewal creates coverage gaps if not managed carefully.
+The critical implication: if you cancel a claims-made policy, you lose coverage for past incidents unless you purchase an extended reporting period (tail coverage).

 A Business Owner's Policy (BOP) bundles commercial general liability and commercial property coverage into a single package, typically at a lower combined premium than purchasing each separately.
-BOPs are designed for small to mid-sized businesses and often include additional coverages like business interruption insurance.
-Not all businesses qualify — carriers typically require lower revenue thresholds and limit eligible industries.
-Businesses with more complex exposures often need standalone policies rather than a BOP.
+BOPs are designed for small to mid-sized businesses and often include business interruption insurance.
+Not all businesses qualify businesses with more complex exposures often need standalone policies rather than a BOP.

-An additional insured endorsement extends your insurance policy's coverage to a third party — typically a client, landlord, general contractor, or lender — so they are protected against claims arising from your operations.
+An additional insured endorsement extends your insurance policy's coverage to a third party typically a client, landlord, general contractor, or lender so they are protected against claims arising from your operations.
 Most commercial contracts require you to add the other party as an additional insured on your GL policy.
-The scope of protection an additional insured receives varies significantly based on how the endorsement is worded.
-Blanket additional insured endorsements cover anyone required by contract; scheduled endorsements name specific parties.

-Commercial umbrella insurance provides additional liability limits above and beyond your underlying policies — typically your GL, commercial auto, and employer's liability.
+Commercial umbrella insurance provides additional liability limits above and beyond your underlying policies typically your GL, commercial auto, and employer's liability.
 When a covered claim exhausts the limits of an underlying policy, the umbrella responds to cover the excess.
 Most mid-market businesses carry $1M–$5M in umbrella limits.
-Some contracts, particularly in construction and logistics, require higher umbrella limits.
-Umbrella policies follow the form of the underlying policies they sit above, meaning exclusions in the underlying policy generally apply to the umbrella as well.

 Coverage Types

-IBM's 2024 Cost of a Data Breach Report found that the average cost of a data breach reached $4.88 million globally — the highest figure ever recorded, up 10% from 2023.
-Cyber insurance exists to absorb that cost.
-A comprehensive cyber policy typically includes first-party coverage (your own costs: forensic investigation, notification to affected individuals, credit monitoring, ransomware payments, business interruption losses) and third-party coverage (liability to customers, partners, or regulators who suffer losses because of your breach).
-CISA reports that ransomware remains the most disruptive and financially damaging cyber threat facing businesses.
-Cyber policies vary significantly in what they cover — especially around ransomware sub-limits, social engineering fraud, and systemic events.
-Reviewing the actual policy form matters more than reviewing the coverage summary.
+IBM's 2024 Cost of a Data Breach Report found that the average cost of a data breach reached $4.88 million globally the highest ever recorded.
+Cyber insurance covers first-party costs (forensic investigation, notification, ransomware payments, business interruption) and third-party liability to customers or regulators who suffer losses from your breach.
+Cyber policies vary significantly reviewing the actual policy form matters more than reviewing the coverage summary.

 Directors and Officers (D&O) insurance protects the personal assets of a company's directors and officers against claims arising from their management decisions.
 D&O covers allegations of breach of fiduciary duty, mismanagement, misleading statements, and similar claims brought by shareholders, employees, regulators, or creditors.
-According to the Stanford Securities Class Action Clearinghouse, U.S. securities class action filings have averaged over 200 per year since 2017 — more than double the historical average from the 1990s.
-D&O is structured in three coverage parts: Side A (individual protection when the company cannot indemnify), Side B (reimbursement to the company when it indemnifies its directors and officers), and Side C (entity coverage for securities claims).
-Private company D&O is distinct from public company D&O and is typically more affordable and broader in scope.
+D&O is structured in three coverage parts: Side A (individual protection), Side B (company reimbursement), and Side C (entity coverage for securities claims).

-Errors and Omissions (E&O) insurance — also called professional liability insurance — covers claims that your professional services caused a client financial harm.
-If you provide advice, design, consulting, or any professional service, a client who suffers a loss due to your work (or failure to work) can sue you under a negligence theory.
+Errors and Omissions (E&O) insurance also called professional liability insurance covers claims that your professional services caused a client financial harm.
+If you provide advice, design, consulting, or any professional service, a client who suffers a loss due to your work can sue you.
 GL does not cover these claims because they arise from professional services rather than physical accidents.
-E&O is typically written on a claims-made basis, which means active coverage must be in place both when the error occurs and when the claim is made.
+E&O is typically written on a claims-made basis.

 Workers' compensation insurance covers medical expenses, lost wages, and rehabilitation costs for employees who are injured or become ill as a result of their work.
-It also provides employers with liability protection against employee lawsuits related to workplace injuries.
-Workers' compensation is legally required in almost every state for businesses with employees — the NAIC notes that thresholds and requirements vary by state.
-The U.S. Department of Labor reports that the average workers' compensation claim costs approximately $41,000 when medical treatment and lost wages are combined — underscoring why adequate coverage and correct employee classification matter.
-Premiums are based on payroll and job classification codes, which reflect the risk level of the work being performed.
-Misclassification of employees — categorizing high-risk workers in lower-risk codes — is a common audit finding that can result in significant additional premiums.
+Workers' compensation is legally required in almost every state for businesses with employees.
+The U.S. Department of Labor reports that the average workers' compensation claim costs approximately $41,000 when medical treatment and lost wages are combined.

-Employment Practices Liability Insurance (EPLI) covers claims by employees alleging wrongful acts by employers — including wrongful termination, discrimination, sexual harassment, retaliation, failure to promote, and wage and hour violations.
-According to the EEOC's FY2024 Annual Report, the agency received 88,531 new workplace discrimination charges — a 9.2% increase over FY2023 — and obtained $669.4 million in total monetary relief through enforcement and mediation.
-EPLI is written on a claims-made basis and is distinct from workers' compensation and GL.
-As workplaces have become more complex and employee litigation has increased, EPLI has become a standard component of mid-market commercial programs.
+Employment Practices Liability Insurance (EPLI) covers claims by employees alleging wrongful acts by employers including wrongful termination, discrimination, sexual harassment, retaliation, and wage and hour violations.
+According to the EEOC's FY2024 Annual Report, the agency received 88,531 new workplace discrimination charges a 9.2% increase over FY2023 and obtained $669.4 million in total monetary relief.

 Working with Aiden

-Aiden's AI Risk Engine ingests 140+ data vectors about your business in real time — including public filings, cyber threat intelligence feeds, CVE databases, breach history, industry loss ratios, and market pricing signals — to build a comprehensive risk profile.
-The engine identifies coverage gaps against your actual exposure, benchmarks your risk against industry peers, matches your profile to the right carriers across 50+ markets, and monitors your risk continuously between renewals.
-The goal is coverage that reflects what is actually true about your business, not what was self-reported at your last renewal.
+Aiden's AI Risk Engine ingests 140+ data vectors about your business in real time including public filings, cyber threat intelligence feeds, CVE databases, breach history, industry loss ratios, and market pricing signals to build a comprehensive risk profile.
+The engine identifies coverage gaps, benchmarks your risk against industry peers, matches your profile to the right carriers across 50+ markets, and monitors your risk continuously between renewals.

 Contact us at aidenrisk.com or reach us at [email protected].
 Our team will gather the information needed to run your risk profile and return to you with coverage options across multiple carriers.
 For straightforward commercial programs, we can typically deliver quotes within 24–48 hours.

 For standard commercial programs, Aiden can bind coverage significantly faster than traditional brokers.
 Certificates of insurance can be generated in seconds once coverage is bound.
-Timeline to bind depends on the complexity of the risk — straightforward GL and property programs move quickly; complex multi-line programs with excess towers take longer.
-We will give you a realistic timeline when we understand your program.
+Timeline to bind depends on the complexity of the risk straightforward GL and property programs move quickly; complex multi-line programs with excess towers take longer.

 Still have questions?